 —General Route: West Tensleep Trailhead—>Tr 063—>Off-trail—>Tr 038—>Off-trail—>Tr 038—>Tr 063—>West Tensleep Trailhead

-For this trip, I decided to visit Bomber Peak, starting at West Tensleep trailhead.
+For this trip, I decided to visit Bomber Mountain, starting at West Tensleep trailhead.
 I woke up at 0400 on Friday and hit the road.
-My drive was long, as you can see.
+My drive was long, as you can see, thought not quite as long as my previous drive to hike Middle Cloud Peak Lake.
 Welcome to living in Cheyenne…

 I arrived by 3PM and was on the trail by 3:15.
 The Cloud Peak Wilderness has a lot of regulations—more than the Winds—but they let you camp within 100-feet of water, which is nice.
 The entire trek to Bomber Mountain is very easy.

 The trail starts out by West Tensleep Lake, going through boreal forests, and then goes through some grasslands.
 You’ll be in and out of trees, cross a stream twice, but the uphill is, at least to me, almost unnoticable.
 The total vertical climb for this trek was an easy 6081 feet, and the first 6 miles are incredibly gradual.
 Here are some common sights during the section:

 I had decided to camp at Lake Helen as it appeared to have more trees than the other lakes, and high winds were in the forecast.
 I reached Lake Helen by 5:15, which is a nice, leisurely pace.
 It had only been 5.2 miles of hiking, so I was still fresh, but also ready for bed.
 On the drive up, my stomach had felt a little…off…and I’d thought about turning around.
 This comes into play later.